mattansb/Cleanline-FIX/README.md

 # README

+This is a fix for the `EEGLAB` pluging [`Cleanline`](https://www.nitrc.org/projects/cleanline/), caused by a conflict between an internal function and a matlab function `strjoin`.
+This fix changes `Cleanline`'s function's name to `strjoinCL`.

-All the files you need to change are in the following directory:
+All the files you need to replace  are in the following directory:
 `external/bcilab_partial/dependencies/PropertyGrid-2010-09-16-mod`

 They are: